adamrogoyski/tetris/README.md

 A piece has collided with something if it tries to go beyond the 4 walls or go where another block already exists.
 Colliding with the top wall is possible when rotating a piece after placement due to placing the piece as high as is possible.
-Some implementations of Tetris place the piece low enough that a rotation is possible without exceed the top of the board.
+Some implementations of Tetris place the piece low enough that a rotation is possible without exceeding the top of the board.

 ### Game Over Condition